How Student Loan Consolidation Works

 If you use the federal loan consolidation program, there's no credit check, so you won't get a hard inquiry on your credit reports.
 Additionally, because you're just consolidating existing debt instead of taking on new debt, your amount owed won't be affected either.

 And as with federal consolidation, the new loan account will also impact your length of credit history.
-That said, none of these potential negative impacts are as important as your payment history, so as long as you continue to make your payments on time, you shouldn't see any major issues.
+That said, none of these potential negative impacts is as important as your payment history, so as long as you continue to make your payments on time, you shouldn't see any major issues.

 Continue to Monitor Your Credit After Consolidation

-Regardless of which option you choose, it's important to continue to maintain good credit after you've completed the consolidation process.
-Experian's free credit monitoring service offers access to your FICO® Score and Experian credit report and also provides real-time alerts when changes are made to your report, so you can understand how your actions impact your score and also act fast if something goes wrong.
+Experian's free credit monitoring service offers free access to your FICO® Score and Experian credit report and also provides real-time alerts when changes are made to your report, so you can understand how your actions impact your score and also act fast if something goes wrong.